Dress For Success: Winter Fat Biking

 I purchased the Flylow Ridge this winter.
 This glove isn’t too thick and has good finger articulation for holding the handlebar and working the brakes.

 I wear the Turtle Fur Carapace ¼ Zip Pullover.
 I love this top!
-It’s made from Mirco Fur which has two qualities I really appreciate on the trail.
+It’s made from Micro Fur Fleece which has two qualities I really appreciate on the trail.
 First, it has a great warmth-to-weight ratio and always seems to provide just the right amount of warmth and second, is the fit.
 I am 5’11” and 195lbs and the large fits perfect and fits under my shell without feeling bulky.

 I landed on the Mammut Ultimate Hoodie.
 This shell has all the tech features I was looking for; soft shell, Gore Windstopper, pit zips, hood, breathable, and waterproof.
 This jacket paired with the Carapace pullover is the perfect combination.
 On -0 degree days I may swap the Mammut jacket out with my Arc’teryx Atom AR Hoody for added warmth.